-Consequent to inspection of the Books of Accounts and other Statutory Records of our Promoter for the FY 2014-2015 to FY 2016-2017 by the Ministry of Corporate Affairs (MCA), our Promoter had earlier received preliminary observation letter dated April 5, 2019, which was suitably responded by our Promoter on May 6, 2019.
-Pursuant to that, our Promoter and its Key Managerial Personnel(s) (KMPs) had received Show Cause Notices ("SCNs") from Registrar of Companies, NCT of Delhi & Haryana (RoC) for non-compliance of certain provisions/disclosure requirements, which were on account of clerical omissions of certain disclosures of technical nature.
-To buy peace our Promoter and its KMPs, suo moto filed Compounding Applications/ Petitions in response to the SCNs received from RoC.
-Except few of such Applications / petitions the remaining Applications / petitions have been adjudicated and the Compounding Fees / Penalties levied have already been deposited with MCA by our Promoter and its KMPs and intimated to the concerned authorities.
+Consequent to inspection of the books of accounts and other statutory records of our Promoter from Fiscal 2015 to Fiscal 2017 by the Ministry of Corporate Affairs (MCA), our Promoter had earlier received preliminary observation letter dated April 5, 2019 ("Preliminary Findings Letter"), which was responded by our Promoter on May 6, 2019 ("Response to Preliminary Findings Letter").
+Pursuant to the Preliminary Findings Letter and the Response to Preliminary Findings Letter, our Promoter and certain of its key managerial personnel ("KMPs") received Show Cause Notices ("SCNs") from the Registrar of Companies, National Capital Territory of Delhi & Haryana (RoC) for non-compliance of certain provisions/disclosure requirements, which were on account of clerical omissions of certain disclosures of technical nature.
+Our Promoter and its KMPs, have filed compounding applications/ petitions in response to the SCNs received from RoC.
+As on the date of this Prospectus, all such applications / petitions have been adjudicated and/or compounded and the compounding fees / penalties levied have been deposited with MCA by our Promoter and its KMPs.

-8. Our inability to maintain relationship with our top 20 customers or any default and non-payment in future or credit losses of our single borrower or group exposure where we have a substantial exposure could materially and adversely affect our business, future financial performance and results of operations.
+9. Our inability to maintain relationship with our top 20 customers or any default and non-payment in future or credit losses of our single borrower or group exposure where we have a substantial exposure could materially and adversely affect our business, future financial performance and results of operations.

 Our concentration of advances with our top 20 borrowers is 32.48% of our total advances as on March 31, 2021.
 Our business and results of operations would be adversely affected if we are unable to maintain or further develop relationships with our significant customers.
 Our business and results of operations would majorly depend upon the timely repayment of the interest and principal from these large borrowers.
 We cannot assure you that we will not experience any delay in servicing of the loan or that we will be able to recover the interest and the principal amount of the loan.
 Any such delay or default will adversely affect our income from operation and thereby our profitability.
 In case we are unable to recover the complete the loan disbursed or any part of thereof, and the collateral is also not sufficient to recover our loan, our financial conditions may be adversely affected.
 We are dedicated to earning and maintaining the trust and confidence of our customers, and we believe that the good reputation created thereby, and inherent in our brand name, is essential to our business.
 As such, any damage to our reputation could substantially impair our ability to maintain or grow our business.
 There can be no assurance that we will be able to maintain the historic levels of business from these customers or that we will be able to replace these customers in case we lose any of them.
 The loss of any significant customer could have a material adverse effect on our results of operations.
-Moreover, failure to maintain sufficient credit assessment policies, particularly for small and medium enterprise borrowers, could adversely affect our credit portfolio, which could have a material and adverse effect on our results of operations and/or financial condition.
+Moreover, failure to maintain sufficient credit assessment policies, particularly for small and medium enterprise borrowers, could adversely affect our credit portfolio, which could have a material and adverse effect on our results of operations and/ or financial condition.

-9. We are vulnerable to the volatility in interest rates and we may face interest rate and maturity mismatches between our assets and liabilities in the future which may cause liquidity issues.
+10. We are vulnerable to the volatility in interest rates and we may face interest rate and maturity mismatches between our assets and liabilities in the future which may cause liquidity issues.